-Company common stock: The fair values of Herman Miller, Inc. common stock are determined by obtaining quoted prices from a nationally recognized exchange (level 1 inputs).
+Company common stock: The fair value of Herman Miller, Inc. common stock is determined by obtaining quoted prices from a nationally recognized exchange (level 1 inputs).

-Collective trust other than the stable value fund: The fair value of participation units held in the collective trust fund are based on their net asset values, as reported by the managers of the collective trust fund and as supported by the unit prices of actual purchase and sale transactions occurring as of or close to the financial statement date (level 2 inputs).
-The investment objective of the fund is to achieve a return, before the assessment of fees, that closely approximates the return of the Standard & Poor's 500 Composite Stock Price Index.
+Collective trusts other than the SVF: The fair value of participation units held in the collective trust funds are based on their net asset values, as reported by the managers of the collective trust funds and as supported by the unit prices of actual purchase and sale transactions occurring as of or close to the financial statement date (level 2 inputs).
+The investment objective of the S&P 500 Index Fund is to achieve a return, before the assessment of fees, that closely approximates the return of the Standard & Poor's 500 Composite Stock Price Index.
 Underlying investments of the fund consist primarily of common stocks.
-The collective trust provides for daily redemptions by the Plan at reported net asset values per share, with no advance notice requirement.
+The investment objective of the Aggregate Bond Index Fund is to achieve a return, before the assessment of fees, that closely approximates the return of fixed-income investments.
+Underlying investments of the fund consist primarily of bonds.
+The collective trust funds provide for daily redemptions by the Plan at reported net asset values per share, with no advance notice requirement.

 Purchases and sales of investment securities are recorded on a trade date basis.
 Dividends are recorded on the ex-dividend date.
 Interest income is recorded on the accrual basis.
-Net appreciation (depreciation) includes the plan's gains and losses on investments bought and sold as well as held during the year.
+Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold as well as held during the year.